Cognigy/Documentation/docs/en/docs/live-agent/release-notes/pre-4.30.md

 - Fixed a bug where the website favicon didn't change, and the notification sound was not played while receiving new messages

-- Fixed a bug where Cognigy.AI multi-tenant users were not able to log in into the proper Cognigy.AI organisation using OAuth login
+- Fixed a bug where Cognigy.AI multi-tenant users were not able to log in into the proper Cognigy.AI organization using OAuth login

 - Fixed a bug where agents were not notified about conversation assignment the first time the conversation was created and auto-assigned to them